Judgment Day (2005)

-The 2005 Judgment Day was the seventh Judgment Day professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on May 22, 2005, at the Target Center in Minneapolis, Minnesota.
+The 2005 Judgment Day was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the seventh Judgment Day and took place on May 22, 2005, at the Target Center in Minneapolis, Minnesota.
+The event exclusively featured wrestlers from the promotion's SmackDown! brand division.

 The main event was an "I Quit" match featuring two wrestlers fighting until one stated "I Quit."
 WWE Champion John Cena defeated John "Bradshaw" Layfield (JBL) to retain his championship.
 Two featured bouts were scheduled on the undercard.
-In respective standard wrestling matches, Rey Mysterio Jr. defeated Eddie Guerrero and Booker T defeated Kurt Angle.
+In respective standard wrestling matches, Rey Mysterio defeated Eddie Guerrero by disqualification and Booker T defeated Kurt Angle.

 Judgment Day grossed over $500,000 in ticket sales from an attendance of 9,500, and received 220,000 pay-per-view buys.
 This event helped WWE increase its pay-per-view revenue by $4.7 million compared to the previous year.

 Production

 Background

 Judgment Day was first held by World Wrestling Entertainment (WWE) as the 25th In Your House pay-per-view (PPV) in October 1998.
 It then returned in May 2000 as its own event, establishing Judgment Day as the promotion's annual May PPV.
-The 2005 event was the seventh event in the Judgment Day chronology and was held on May 22 at the Target Center in Minneapolis, Minnesota.
+The 2005 event was the seventh Judgment Day and was held on May 22 at the Target Center in Minneapolis, Minnesota.
 Like the previous year's event, it featured wrestlers exclusively from the SmackDown! brand.